kevgo/dot-files/README.md

 - __home_dir_files:__ these files should be located in the root directory
 - __install:__ installation files
 - __vscode:__ VSCode documentation and config files

+## How it works

+- uncommitted changes in the `.config` folder are indicated in the command prompt
+- once a day,
+  when opening a new terminal window it pulls changes from GitHub.